Breakoutwatch Compared to CAN SLIM®

 - set a stop loss at 8% of the breakout price

-- move the stop up after the stock has gained at least 5%
+- move the trailing stop up using Average True Range after the stock has gained at least 5%

 CAN SLIM (CANSLIM) is a registered trademark of Data Analysis, Inc.